BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Results and Discussion

 Using the $\Delta\chi^2$ statistical test defined in \secref{subsubsec:DeltaChi2}, we find no statistically significant correlation with the second and third velocity components, V2 and V3.
 The correlation metric does not exceed $\sim$2.5$\sigma$ for any of the choices in \tabref{tab:sigV123}, including the addition of V2 and V3.
 This is also true for all the different variations of RHT parameters we tried.

-We also try looking for a correlation in total intensity ($TT$) between BICEP/$Keck$ or $Planck$ $T$ and V2 or V3 $T$ (the H\textsc{i} intensity integrated over the V2 and V3 velocity ranges) and find no correlation.
-Since the standard BICEP/$Keck$ simulations constrain $T$ to the well-measured $Planck$ $T$ map, we only use that one realization for computational simplicity and only look for a visual correlation rather than making statistical inferences.
-Furthermore, adding V2, V3, or both to V1 decreases the $TT$ correlation with BICEP/$Keck$ and $Planck$.
+We also try looking for a correlation in total intensity ($TT$) between BICEP/Keck or Planck $T$ and V2 or V3 $T$ (the H~\textsc{i} intensity integrated over the V2 and V3 velocity ranges) and find no correlation.
+Since the standard BICEP/Keck simulations constrain $T$ to the well-measured Planck $T$ map, we only use that one realization for computational simplicity and only look for a visual correlation rather than making statistical inferences.
+Furthermore, adding V2, V3, or both to V1 decreases the $TT$ correlation with BICEP/Keck and Planck.